|The early days of the GAA ♦ Club founded in Athenry by P.C. Kelly in 1885 ♦ Michael Cusack publishes letter about Club|

 Newcastle was the venue on September l9th for yet another tournament.
 The attendance was numerous and they could not have selected a more favourable day.
 The warm and genial sun shone with its entire splendor on the ripening harvest fields.
 The Athenry senior and junior teams of the National league with Kiltullagh and Kilconieron arrived at the scene of the action headed by the Temperance Band and the newly established Young Blood Fife and Drum Band.
 The teams were met on the field by the Newcastle senior and junior sides, Turloughmore and Garbally.
 The first to play were Newcastle and Athenry juniors and the game ended in a draw.
 Kiltullagh defeated Turloughmore and Newcastle seniors were the victors against Kilconieron.
 The last game between Athenry and Garbally also ended in a draw.
 The Newcastle Club entertained all the players in first class style and their hospitality and kindness was much spoken of.
 Athenry were in action again on 3rd October, playing Kilchreest in a tournament at Craughwell.

-First Galway GAA Convention
+Kelly selected Chairman at first Galway GAA Convention

 With matches being played all over the County the need arose for a central body to control the games.
 Notices appeared in the local papers calling on all G.A.A.
 Clubs to meet in Athenry on Sunday, 24th October 1886.
 Arrangements for Galway's first County G.A.A.
 Convention were made by Patrick C. Kelly and took place in the Athenry Hotel at Cross Street.
 It was hoped that by meeting in Athenry the split could be resolved and the Central Branch sent the Associations Vice-President Mr. P. Hocter to the Convention.